Entryway Boot Trays

 Under the litter box.
 If you get one that's larger than the litter box, it will catch a lot of the debris that cats spray around when they jump out of the litter box.

-JobSite Heavy Duty Plastic Boot Tray
+Heavy Duty Plastic Boot Tray on Amazon

 As a Christmas decoration!
 Seal a metal boot tray with silicone caulk, place it on a table, fill it with water, and float candles in it.